pyladieshamburg/getting-started-with-python/terminal_tricks.md

    $ source ~/.zshrc
 ```

-5. Theme: Now you are using the bobby Russel theme.. but you can try different ones [ZSH Themes](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes)
+5. Theme: Now you are using the bobby Russel theme... but you can try different ones [ZSH Themes](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes)

     Try changing to "cloud", in your ~/.zshrc file